sayan4312/ExpenseHive/Readme.md

-# ExpenseHive –  MERN Expense Tracker
+# ExpenseHive – Modern Expense Tracker

-A modern, animated and user-friendly expense tracker built with the MERN stack.
-Track your income and expenses, analyze financial habits, and visualize your spending through interactive reports — all in a dark-themed, beautifully designed web app.
+A full-stack expense tracking application built with the MERN stack.
+Track your income and expenses, analyze financial habits, and visualize your spending through interactive reports with a beautiful, responsive interface.

 ---